gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.10.0.0 2013/11/18 Added 'IsNumber' validators to all inputs of the LT3745 calculator. v3.9.0.0  2013/11/18 Replaced fugf with correct variable name.
+v3.10.1.0 2013/11/18 Added a namespace for the LT3745 calculator so that other calculators can run on the same page.
+This uses the knockout data-bind 'with' command. v3.10.0.0 2013/11/18 Added 'IsNumber' validators to all inputs of the LT3745 calculator. v3.9.0.0  2013/11/18 Replaced fugf with correct variable name.
 Added more comments to the LT3745 calculator. v3.8.5.0  2013/11/18 Removed all commented calculator code which is now in candy-calc.
 Updated candy-calc API calls to match new cc namespace (using cc.input and cc.output).